The publisher/executive editor and

 a "loss leader."

-pundit, arts critic, technical writer, axiologist, lifestyle and
+pundit, arts critic, technical writer, axiologist, TV historian, entertainment entrepreneur, community

 entertainment scene as a Nashville-based stringer for Newsweek and